Pricing

 Event organizers often modify this option into a sliding-scale ticket purchase system.
 They set a minimum accepted payment to make a profit, and the audience decides whether to pay just that amount or go above the threshold.
 Mentioning the anchor price gives guests a better idea of what they should spend without added pressure.

-It may not seem like it, but your chances of making more money with a PWYC system are higher than you think.
-When people set their own prices, almost everyone pays something— sometimes even well over the suggested price.
+Surprisingly, your chances of making more money with a PWYC system are higher than you think.
+When people set their own prices, almost everyone pays something, sometimes even well over the suggested price.

 A huge aspect of creating a memorable swag bag is knowing your audience and what they’ll most likely find valuable.
 However, this can be challenging, especially compared to the average event budget, where swag bags often only get the leftovers.